COVID-19 Resource Page

 Unique monocyte signatures in subgroups of long COVID patients indicate that long COVID phenotypes could be driven by distinct mechanisms

-Repeated mRNA COVID-19 vaccination increased the level of noninflammatory S protein-specific IgG4 antibodies and IgG4-switched memory B cells five to seven months after the second mRNA immunization.
+Repeated mRNA COVID-19 vaccination increases the levels of SARS-CoV-2 spike protein-specific IgG4 antibodies and IgG4-switched memory B cells

 Treatment